-The Friends of the 1799 Lazaretto Interpretive Museum , and the Tinicum Township Historical Society will lower the International Quarantine Flag over the property on this October, to re-create an annual ritual that took place every October 1st, when the Philadelphia Department of Public Health would go to the Lazaretto to lower the quarantine flag, and hold a banquet complete with brandy and cigars to celebrate the end of the quarantine season.
+The Friends of the 1799 Lazaretto Interpretive Museum , and the Tinicum Township Historical Society we lowered the International Quarantine Flag over the property on this October, to re-create an annual ritual that took place every October 1st, when the Philadelphia Department of Public Health would go to the Lazaretto to lower the quarantine flag, and hold a banquet complete with brandy and cigars to celebrate the end of the quarantine season.

 The Lazaretto was built in 1799 along the banks of the Delaware River in Essington, Pennsylvania.
 It was the official quarantine station for the city of Philadelphia.
 For most of the next century, all passenger and cargo vessels bound for the port of Philadelphia were required to dock at the Lazaretto for inspection.
 Passengers suspected of contagion were quarantined in the hospital, and all suspect cargo was stored in the public warehouse.
 The Board of Health of the City of Philadelphia operated the facility until 1893.